NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-conclusion.md

 This trend is not illustrated as clearly for news sources.
 The largest clusters focused on President Donald Trump, with one cluster about the Los Angeles wildfire.
 Between the clusters, there was not as much overlap  between pnamed political entities and their partisian affiliation.
 For example, topics either focused soley on Donald Trump or Joe Biden.
 There was one exception to this trend with the topic name 'joe biden, job, trump, did'.
 An additional cluster generated through a different method illustrated paritisan overlap in two topics about the California wildfires and about offshore drilling.
 This was one of the smaller clusters, so it is a small exception to this.

+Association Rule Mining was used to identify was co-occurance between particular words.
+The words most associate with climate are to be expected, in addition, both political affiliations were illustrated in words that are associated.
+Government was not illustrated to be aligned with any of the named political parties.
+For Republican, the words associated highlight more concerns about immigration and climate change with resepect to the administration.
+The Democrat Associations were illustrated to be aligned with words about concern for welfare and other aspects about well-being.

 **